-Typically, the Group ensures that it has sufficient cash or cash equivalents on demand and investments that can be liquidated at short notice to meet operational expenses for a period of 60 days, including the servicing of financial obligations.
-In addition, the Group maintains \$52.0 million combined bank facilities that are secured by registered mortgages over certain freehold properties of the company.
+The Group aims to have sufficient cash or cash equivalents on demand and investments that can be liquidated at short notice to meet operational expenses for a period of 60 days, including the servicing of financial obligations.
+In addition, the Group maintains \$34.22 million combined bank facilities that are secured by registered mortgages over certain freehold properties of the company.
 Interest would be payable on a daily basis at an average rate of 3.76 per cent.